Resisst/Exostealer/README.md

 # Exostealer

-Exostealer is a malware with a token grabber and keylogger with support for adding custom malware payloads built in Python 3
+Exostealer is a  token grabber and keylogger with support for adding custom malware payloads built in Python 3

 # Instructions